sngando88/linear-regression-project-tutorial/README.md

 **Step 1:**

-The dataset can be found in this project folder as 'bank-marketing-campaign-data.csv' file.
+The dataset can be found in this project folder as 'medical_insurance_cost.csv' file.
 You are welcome to load it directly from the link (https://raw.githubusercontent.com/4GeeksAcademy/linear-regression-project-tutorial/main/medical_insurance_cost.csv), or to download it and add it to your data/raw folder.
 In that case, don't forget to add the data folder to the .gitignore file.

 Time to work on it!